| March 16, 1982 Fisherman, 18 Drowns, Older Brother Saved One young fisherman drowned, but his older

 told police that two large waves had crashed across the stern of the boat, almost swamping

 it.
 A third large wave capsized the boat, he said.
+After failing to attract the attention of a

 Coast Guard boat passing near Ten Pound Island, the bothers decided to swim to shore while